luis-alvarez1/apr-graph-js/README.md

 ---

-### If all finishes good, server will start on port 1500 [http://localhost:1500/graphql](http://localhost:1500/graphql)
+### If all finishes good, a local server will start on port 1500:([http://localhost:1500/graphql](http://localhost:1500/graphql))

 #

 ## You're good to go!

 ### API endpoint will appear here once it's deployed

+Author: Luis Alvarez.
+April, 2021